Basavarajsm2102/MLOPS-proj-2/README.md

 - Add a rule:
   - Type: **Custom TCP**.
   - Port Range: **5080**.
-  - Source: `0.0.
-Cleopatra/0`.
+  - Source: `0.0.0.0/0`.
 - Save the rules.
-  🌐 Opens the port for application access.
+  🌐 Opens the port for application access in the MLOps pipeline.

 ---

 ### 33. Access the Application
 - Paste the EC2 instance's **public IP address** followed by `:5080` in your browser (e.g., `http://<public-ip>:5080`).
 - The vehicle insurance prediction application should now be accessible.
-  🎉 Your app is live!
+  🎉 Your MLOps app is live!

 ---

 ### 34. Model Training Route
 - Access the model training functionality via the `/training` route (e.g., `http://<public-ip>:5080/training`).
-  🧠 Triggers model training for insurance predictions.
+  🧠 Triggers model training for insurance predictions in the MLOps pipeline.

 ---